top of page

 6. Skin Healing Properties

 When applied topically, licorice root can help soothe skin rashes, redness, and swelling.
-Its anti-inflammatory and antimicrobial properties make it a common ingredient in eczema, psoriasis, and acne creams.
+Its anti-inflammatory and antimicrobial properties make it a common ingredient in creams for eczema, psoriasis, and acne.

 You Can Buy Licorice On Amazon: